coloria-dev/coloria/README.md

 :--------------:|:------------------:|:---------------------:|
 CIELAB          |  CAM16             |  JzAzBz |

-Note the dark blue distortion in CIELAB.
+Note the dark blue distortion in CIELAB and CAM16.

 ```python
 import colorio